ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventIntervalListFixed.rst

 ITimeToolEventIntervalListFixed
 ===============================

-.. py:class:: ITimeToolEventIntervalListFixed
+.. py:class:: ansys.stk.core.vgt.ITimeToolEventIntervalListFixed

    object

    Interval list defined by time ordered non-overlapping intervals each explicitly specified by its start and stop times.
 Stop date/time is required to be at or after start for each interval.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolEventIntervalListFixed

 Overview
 --------